korniko98/pivot-atlas/docs/index.md

 	&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;— You, probably.
 	</span>

 For any given type of observable encountered during an investigation, analysts can use this handbook to figure out what steps they should take to reveal potentially related infrastructure or tooling.
 Every listed pivoting method can be performed using one or more [tools](/tools) (depending on your preference or which tools you have access to), and query examples are provided for the most commonly used tools.
-Diagrams are also included for easy and clickable navigation between artifact types, for example:
+Diagrams are also included for easy and clickable navigation between artifact types, as in the following example (the diagram may take a few seconds to load in your browser if you're visiting this website for the first time):

 <div class="grid cards" markdown>
 -   :material-globe-model:{ .lg .middle } __Pivot Map__